farhansyedAli/BSDSF23M037-OS-A02/Report.md

 default (no option) → calls do_ls() for vertical “down then across” layout

 This simple branching structure ensures only the correct display function runs for each mode.

+Feature 5:

+Q1.
+Why is it necessary to read all directory entries into memory before you can sort them?
+What are the potential drawbacks of this approach for directories containing millions of files?

+Answer:
+Sorting requires access to all elements at once so that they can be compared and rearranged.
+Therefore, all directory entries must first be read into memory before calling a sorting function like qsort().

+The drawback is that this approach uses memory proportional to the number of files — if a directory contains millions of files, it can lead to high memory consumption, possible slow performance, or even memory allocation failures on systems with limited RAM.

+Q2.
+Explain the purpose and signature of the comparison function required by qsort().
+How does it work, and why must it take const void * arguments?

+Answer:
+qsort() is a generic sorting function that works on any data type.
+To achieve this flexibility, it relies on a user-defined comparison function that tells it how to compare two elements.

+The function signature is:

+int compare(const void *a, const void *b);

+Inside the function, the pointers are cast to the correct type (e.g., const char ** for strings), and then compared — for example, using strcmp() for alphabetical order.

+It takes const void * arguments because qsort() doesn’t know the type of data being sorted — this allows it to be type-agnostic and reusable for any data structure.